isicnimbizo/isicnimbizo.github.io/content/news/biaswatchneuro.md

 ...

-> Two other nominations that we’d like to recognize with honorable mentions are **NeuroMatch Academy (NMA)** and the **IBRO-SIMONS Computational Neuroscience Imbizo**.
+> Two other nominations that we’d like to recognize with honorable mentions are **NeuroMatch Academy (NMA)** and the **Computational Neuroscience Imbizo**.
 These summer schools did not fall under this year’s call for nominations, which was intended for programs that support long-term training and research, however, their contribution to increasing diversity in neuroscience is commendable.